call23re/Network/README.md

 Middleware can mutate these arguments however it wants.
 Other middleware down the chain will receive the mutated arguments as well.
 These arguments are eventually passed through to the corresponding listener.

 The promise returned by the middleware must either resolve or reject.
-Resolve should resolve your `args` or nil.
+Resolve should _only_ resolve your `args` or nil.
 If you resolve nil, `args` will not be overwritten with nil.
 If you reject the promise, the middleware chain will abort and the signal will never fire.
+Resolve doesn't currently support variadic parameters.

 Middleware is defined in your central _Remotes_ file.
 It must be defined per remote as a parameter of your remote class definition.
 When defining your middleware, you must include your middleware function and the context that it runs in (Server, Client, or Shared) in the form of a table.
 In the future this will be somewhat implicit.